 So let us make it easier for our children.

 IT’S OK NOT TO BE OK

-Having my all of my family home together all at once, I adore.
-However, I'm still working and I have a lot of responsibility outside of my family unit alone.
-For me personally, feeling the pressure amount each week from all the various requirements suddenly forced upon me (I don't actually know how long ago anymore) and acknowledging the fact that I have had a few initial symptoms of depression and anxiety symptoms overcome me, I had to do something about it, quickly.
+Having my family at home together, all at once, I’ve adored.
+However, I’m still working and I have a lot of responsibility outside of my family unit alone.
+For me personally, feeling the pressure amount each week from all the various requirements suddenly forced upon me (I don’t actually know how long ago anymore) and acknowledging the fact that I have had a few initial symptoms of depression and anxiety symptoms overcome me, I had to do something about it, quickly.
 Almost immediately, I took time out to check in with myself, identifying why I was now starting to struggle and therefore, questioning what areas were having the most negative impact upon me, and therefore, my family.
 Once understanding these areas, I questioned what possible adaptions/changes I could make to help myself, my family, and the whole god damn related situation.

 The outcome being, of which was causing me the greatest amount of stress/pressure, was that of my eldest child’s school workload, and the untold requirements within.

 Having identified this factor, I sent an email stating my thoughts and feelings, truthfully, to their teacher, outlining what I felt would be a realistic possibility for us to meet, while ensuring my families wellbeings continued to remain my main priority.
 Having simply sent this email alone, I psychically felt a huge weight lifted, of which, lifted my spirits and has since, lifted my mentality and emotional availability and I now feel, once again, that I can enjoy the rest of this lockdown, (time-frame depending), with the people who mean the world to me and still working with clients via online platforms.

 As parents, we are putting so much pressure upon ourselves to educate our children that I feel, while intentions meaning well, actual outcomes could, possibly, become detrimental towards their wellbeings.